ClockSelect/myevic/README.md

   * Font A/B

         Change the display font.
 The font A is the new bold cool-looking font, font B is the guenuine Joyetech's font.

-  * Clock A/D

-        Change the format of the clock displayed on the main screen between a hand dial clock (A) and a digital clock with date and time (D).

   * Temp °C/°F